 Surgil Gas Field Project in Uzbekistan is one of the representatives of the successful cases of packaged resource development.
 It is Uzbekistan's first and largest project financing and KOGAS will be in charge of developing the gas field located in Aral Sea area, where the reserve of 130 billion m3 (liquefied natural gas of 96 million tons and crude oil of 810 million barrels) rests at.
 We will also build and run a chemical plant (460,000 tons) with the gas produced.
 The cost of operation will be 500 million dollars for gas field development, 2 billion dollars for gas chemical facility construction and etc, totaling up to 3.9 billion dollars.
 KOGAS believes that this is a highly promising project as it accompanies a chemical plant project (downstream operation).
 The project is a cooperative work of KOGAS and 8 other Korean companies like Honam Petrochemical Corporation, STX energy, GS Construction, Samsung Engineering, Hyundai Engineering and etc. We believe that this project is the forefront of future projects in under developed regions, such as Central Asia and Africa, in the field of resource development.

-Building a Vertically Integrated 26 Major Economic Performance 3 Stable Supply of Natural Gas 24 Improvement of City Gas Trading Unit 3
+le Supply of Natural Gas 24 Improvement of City Gas Trading Unit 3 ding a Vertically Integrated 26 Value Chain Major Economic Performance